chrhauris/tagtomarkdown/README.md

 The extension was made using Python v.3.
 As far as `mkdocs`goes, it has been tested with v.1.0.4.

-You arae supposeed to install *Python-Markdown* and, maybe, *MkDocs* yourself independently of this product, which is defined as being dependent on *Markdown*, i.e. *Python-Markdown*.
+You are supposed to install *Python-Markdown* and, maybe, *MkDocs* yourself independently of this product, which is defined as being dependent on *Markdown*, i.e. *Python-Markdown*.